kevinmcareavey/jason-tutorial-series/md/tutorial-1.md

 As of January 2023, the latest version is Jason 3.1.
 However, for this tutorial series we will use **Jason 2.6.3**.

-> **Note:** Jason 3.0 introduced some changes to the language that are not well-documented and do not guarantee compatibility with this tutorial series so you **must** use Jason 2.6.3.
+> **Note:** Jason 3.0 introduced some changes to the language that do not guarantee compatibility with this tutorial series so you **must** use Jason 2.6.3.

 Download and extract `jason-2.6.3.zip` as a directory called `jason-2.6.3` and remember its absolute path, e.g. `/path/to/jason-2.6.3/`.